Scaling Methods for Stochastic Chemical Reaction Networks: Introduction

 is achieved.
-In the context of a large class of CRNs with two species analyzed in~\citet{CapConf}, this is an important example introduced and discussed from the point of view of its stability properties for $p{=}2$.
-It shows how boundary effects can complicate significantly the verification of a Lyapunov criterion~\eqref{LyapI} with the entropy function used as an energy function.
+When $p{=}2$, this is an important example introduced in~\citet{CapConf} for the stability analysis of a large class of CRNs with two chemical species.

-The analysis of this, apparently simple, CRN is in fact quite demanding.
-We investigate this CRN with the general approach proposed in this paper.
-The analysis involves a large set of technical tools.
-It is a good example of the complexity of the analysis of some CRNs.
-We show how Condition~\eqref{LyapII} can be used for positive recurrence and that a scaling analysis gives an interesting insight for the time evolution of this CRN.
+This CRNs has a boundary effect in the sense that the second reaction does not occur when the first coordinate is less than $p$.
+The corresponding scaling results are deeply impacted by this discontinuity of the dynamic.
+This creates a natural bi-modal behavior.
+This situation does not seem to fit in the framework of the general results of ~\citet{Crudu} and~\citet{Enger} or by~\citet{KangKurtz}.
+One of the reasons is that one of our scaling results involves an {\em explosive} Markov process on $(0,1]$ with a multiplicative structure, whose infinitesimal generator ${\cal A}$ is defined below.
+To the best of our knowledge this is quite original in the literature of stochastic CRNs.
+A related phenomenon has been investigated in~\citet{LR24}, with a non-explosive Markov process but also with a multiplicative component.
+We do believe that this type of property, which has not been thoroughly investigated in general, holds for a quite large class of CRNs.

-Its transient behavior exhibits several unusual scaling properties which we describe quickly.
-This is the main motivation of our detailed analysis of Section~\ref{CapSec}.
-Such a behavior is probably not an exception in the context of CRNs.
-Additionally, it gives an interesting example of the use of time change arguments to derive scaling results for multi-timescales models.
+The analysis of this apparently simple CRN has to be handled with care.
+We first show how Filonov's Criterion can be used for positive recurrence and then a scaling analysis is achieved to get interesting insights for the time evolution of this CRN.
+It also gives an interesting example of the use of estimates of stopping times, time change arguments, \ldots to derive scaling results for these models.

-The network has a kind of bi-modal behavior due to its boundary conditions.
-This property is exhibited via a scaling analysis of this CRN for two classes of initial states.
-The corresponding limiting results are: \begin{enumerate} \item For an initial state of the form $(N,b)$, with $b{\in}\N$ fixed.\\ Theorem~\ref{TheoCapH} shows that there exists some $t_\infty{>}0$, such that the convergence in distribution of processes
+The bi-modal property is exhibited via a scaling analysis of this CRN for two classes of initial states.
+The corresponding limiting results are: \begin{enumerate} \item For an initial state of the form $(N,b)$, with $b{\in}\N$ fixed.\\ Theorem~\ref{TheoCapH} shows that the convergence in distribution of processes

 holds with

 \item If the initial state is of the form $(a,N)$, $a{<}p$.\\ For the convergence in distribution of its occupation measure, see Definition~\ref{defOcc}, the relation